 Godin strings are recommended as they are made specifically for our acoustic brands including Seagull.
 Designed by Robert Godin and the leading American string manufacturer, our strings come in three sizes of high quality phosphor bronze.
 Seagull guitars are fitted with A6 Lite strings and these are recommended for continued use, but Medium and Extra Lite are also available to fit your desired tone and functionality.

-It is not possible to combine guitars and accessories on the same online order, nor can you add multiple guitars to the same order.
-It would be impossible for our authorized dealers to carry every single products we offer, and in most cases, they ship from different locations, therefore the order cannot be consolidated.
+It is not possible to combine guitars and accessories on the same online order, because it would be impossible for our authorized dealers to carry every single accessory we offer, and in most cases, they ship from different locations, therefore the order cannot be consolidated.
 Be advised that guitars and accessories ship separately.
-We recommend placing a separate order for accessories.